-Sometimes people can be reluctant to taking the extra five minutes to meditate simply because the bed is more comfortable.
+Sometimes people can be reluctant to take the extra five minutes to meditate simply because the bed is more comfortable.
 However, a simple five minutes of meditation can have more relaxing effects on the mind and body than sleeping in an extra five minutes.
-Here is how:1.
-Your attention is centered.
+Here is how:

 Once you meditate, you can carefully and thoughtfully organize your thoughts, keeping in mind all the tasks for the day.
 You can be organized without the extra load of tension.
 By taking off that early load, you make space for the important things, and you can tackle your day with a strong and peaceful mind.

 So now that you know why meditation is important, let’s talk about the how.
 There are so many different ways to meditate, and you aren’t limited to sitting on the floor with your legs crossed.